 “This means more than just electric engines.
 It is about combining modern technology (light batteries, innovative solar panels, wind turbines) with naturally-sourced materials.”

-Last September, the Sunreef Eco range also received a World Yachts Trophy during the Cannes Yachting Festival—the same place it had been criticized two decades earlier.
+In 2021 the Sunreef Eco range also received a World Yachts Trophy during the Cannes Yachting Festival—the same place it had been criticized two decades earlier.
 It also won the UIM Environmental Award and the Gustave Trouvé Award.

 Sunreef’s proprietary green tech includes flexible solar panels, wind turbines, a unique water purification system, and innovations in air conditioning.
 The eco ships also include sustainable materials in cabins and decks.